natalie-cheng/my-site/README.md

 in progress! just a way to explore and practice frontend skills :)
 [website link](https://natalie-cheng.github.io/my-site/)

+## urgent to do:
+- about section content
+- fulcrum gt description
+- gesturecraft content
+- add hyperlinks
+- featured projects section

 ## to do:
 - about section content (pictures?)
-- musicnu content
+- musicnu expand description
-- gesturecraft content
 - adjust pollution-project page
     - add features?
 - add demo video to aim buddy page?
-- fulcrum description
 - reformat for mobile
 - add alts and descriptions for pictures
 - adjust formatting for project pages
 - organize media folder cuz it's a mess
-- add hyperlinks

 ### bugs:
 - fix hamburger menu sometimes not appearing